deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14596/index.md

 ---
 title: "Teaching Models to Balance Resisting and Accepting Persuasion"
-summary: "LLMs can now better resist manipulation while also learning from helpful advice, thanks to a new training method that balances resisting misinformation with accepting helpful persuasion!"
+summary: "LLMs can be taught to both resist harmful and accept helpful persuasion, improving accuracy and teamwork."
 categories: ["AI Generated"]
 tags: ["🔖 24-10-18", "🤗 24-10-21"]
 showSummary: true